marcoguerri/marcoguerri.github.io/_posts/2016-05-19-mp30-data-corruption-part1.markdown

   * IP header checksum at layer 3 (this actually protects only the IP header)
   * TCP checksum at layer 4

-Having corrupted data delivered to userspace means that an error has to go through these checks undetected, which is very unlikely.
+Having corrupted data delivered to userspace implies that an error has to go through these checks undetected, which is very unlikely.
 It would make much sense to start investigating from the FCS at layer 2, which is the one usually completely out of the control of the software stack.
 However, I decided to approach